savo92/opbeat-php-backwardcompatible/README.md

     * *OPBEAT_SECRET_TOKEN*
 3. Include opbeat.php and you have done

-*This is the simple version, which automatically use set\_error\_handler and register\_shutdown\_function*
+*This is the simple version, which automatically use set\_error\_handler and register\_shutdown\_function.
+In this mode (or, if you manually initialize the client – see below) the client will automatically catch any uncaught error*

 There are some advanced stuff you can use:
 * You can disable the hooks' automatic setup.
 * You can pass to the hook a callable that will be executed at the end of the procedure.

 ### Disable the hooks' automatic setup
-If you want to declare custom set\_error\_handler or register\_shutdown\_function, you must not include the opbeat.php (basically, it's an "autoloader file").
+1. Clone the repository

-1. After the clone, define the constants as above
+2. Define the constants as above
-2. Include Opbeat/init.php
+3. Include opbeat.php
-3. Invoke OpbeatInitializer::load with the first parameter as FALSE (boolean) - it will check dependencies and settings
+4. Execute OpbeatInitializer::load with the first parameter as FALSE (boolean) - so it will only check dependencies and settings
-4. Use the interfaces provided by the initializer:
+5. Use the interfaces provided by the initializer:
     * sendStandardPhpError which receives the same params provided by set\_error\_handler
-    * sendPrettyError which receives an error msg, an error level (fatal, error, warning, info, debug) and a cleaned trace (please see the
-    Opbeat Public API documentation)
+    * sendPrettyError which receives an error msg, an error level (fatal, error, warning, info, debug), a cleaned trace and an array of info for the http interface (please see the Opbeat Public API documentation)
-    * sendException which receives an \\Exception object

-*Please, note that if you use sendStandardPhpError or sendException, the client will automatically generates the trace for you.*
+    * sendException which receives an \\Exception object *Please, note that if you use sendStandardPhpError or sendException, the client will automatically generates the trace for you.*

+### Pass a callable
+1. Clone the repository
+2. Define the constants as above
+3. Include opbeat.php
+4. Execute OpbeatInitializer::load with the first parameter as TRUE (boolean).
+Obviously, if you pass FALSE as first parameter, the callable is useless because you need to declare your own set\_error\_handler and register\_shutdown\_function
+5. Provide a callable as second parameter

+## Declare custom set\_error\_handler and register\_shutdown\_function
+If you pass FALSE as first parameter to Opbeat::init(), you need to declare your own set\_error\_handler and register\_shutdown\_function and manually send the error to the Opbeat client.
+This is an advanced stuff, if you are doing it only to do other actions before, please consider to run OpbeatInitializer::errorHandler() or OpbeatInitializer::shutdownHandler().

 ## DISCLAIMER